Learning and development

-This award recognises and celebrates organisations that demonstrate how their learning and development initiative has improved the understanding of building performance within an organisation and/or the wider built environment.
-It includes applied research initiatives from academia.
+Awarded to the organisation that demonstrates how its learning and development initiative has improved the understanding of building performance within an organisation and/or the wider built environment, including applied research initiatives from academia.

 Winner: HVAC Centre of Excellence - Air Conditioning and Mechanical Contractors' Association and Holmesglen

 ‘This is an outstanding dedication to training and upskilling.
 The industry skills shortage is shouting out for initiatives like this.’
 So said the judging panel after naming AMCA’s HVAC Centre of Excellence the winner of this award.

 The Australia-based centre – created through a partnership with Holmesglen, and with input and support from HVAC businesses and the Government of Victoria – was established to address the shortage in mechanical services plumbing professionals.